 Created for foreigners seeking a better understanding of Slovakia, as well as for Slovaks who wish to reflect on their recent past, the dynamic workshop will be presented in a TedTalk format in English, using era videos and photography to the bring iconic era back to life.
-With the presence of a prominent godfather of the Velvet Revolution, it will be followed by a Q&A with the authors and
+With the presence of a prominent godfather of the Velvet Revolution, it will be followed by a Q&A with the authors.

 The event will take place at The Nook café (Mlynske Nivy 10) on 28 November at 19:00, and it’s free!
 Find out more on Facebook.